 Design | Cathedral of Our Lady of the Angels

-The cathedral has been designed on the inspired by two underlying theological truths based on ‘Light’ and ‘Journey’ – the first is Light Of God revealed in salvation history, especially in and through Jesus Christ, and the second is the Journey of our evolving relationship with God, a journey of pilgrimage towards achieving redemption in life.
+The cathedral has been designed the inspired by two underlying theological truths based on ‘Light’ and ‘Journey’ – the first is the Light Of God revealed in salvation history, especially in and through Jesus Christ, and the second is the Journey of our evolving relationship with God, a journey of pilgrimage towards achieving redemption in life.
 The total concept of the church can be described as the journey of moving away from the darkness of evil and towards the light of God and salvation.

 Instead of the traditional rear entry near the last pews, the Cathedral Of Our Lady Of Angels opens in the South direction at the ambulatory that circles the interiors and is on a slight incline, urging one to move forward while heightening the sense of an upward journey.
 There are a total of ten chapels inside the cathedral that open into the ambulatory instead of the nave, allowing a more widespread area for meditative and devotional prayer.

 The font is designed for Baptism by immersion – from the far side, the steps descend into the immersion pool, and they emerge out on the nave side.
 It is designed this way to give the feeling that the sins people descend into the pool are washed off and when they emerge, they can continue their journey upwards to the Altar.

 The nave has been designed to hold a total of 3,000 people – fixed seating for 1,900 people and additional movable seating for 1,100 more.
 There are no pillars that block the view and the design of the nave encourages full and active participation by the devotees.

 The Presbyterium, located behind and to the left of the Altar has been built for a total of 300 priests and has many risers that allow many choir groups to perform and even hold sacred concerts.
 Two transcepts on either side of the Sanctuary allow devotees to assemble around the Altar.